atolomei/odilon-server/README.md

 <br/>
 <br/>
 </li>
-<li class="list-item"><b>Odilon API is not fully S3 compatible</b><br/>
+<li class="list-item"><b>S3 compatibility</b><br/>
-Although it is simple to migrate from Odilon to S3, Odilon API is much simpler than S3.
-The only thing it has in common with AWS S3 it that uses the bucket/object methafor to organize the object space.
+Odilon API is simpler than S3.
+It supports a subset of th the AWS S3 API, ie.the bucket/object methafor to organize the object space.
 <br/>
 <br/>
 </li>